wkk-0505/1DCNN_MarineMammalClassification/README.md

 # Introduction
-Welcome to the GitHub repository pertaining to our journal: _A 1D CNN approach for classification of marine species vocalizations with variable signal durations_.
+Welcome to the GitHub repository pertaining to our journal: _A Methodological Study of 1D CNN Classification of Marine Mammal Vocalizations with Variable Signal Durations_.

 Our research utilizes one-dimensional convolutional neural network (1D CNN) to classify the various marine mammal species using their raw acoustic signals.